 Submarine cables act as the vital arteries connecting offshore energy and global information networks.
 In complex and unpredictable marine environments, these cables are highly vulnerable to external physical damage.
-Submarine Cable Articulated Pipes (also known as articulated split pipes or cable protection pipes) are engineered precisely to counter these challenges.
+Submarine Cable Articulated Pipes are engineered precisely to counter these challenges.

 The Essence of the Articulated Design